-As protests continue nationwide following the death of George Floyd, some companies are developing innovative ways to support the Black Lives Matter movement.
+As protests continue nationwide following the death of George Floyd, Breonna Taylor, Andres Guardado, some companies are developing innovative ways to support the Black Lives Matter movement.
 Here are the top four companies that are doing the most to help promote racial equality and some honorable mentions.
 We’ve also got some tips to help you get involved in the movement.

-If you’re an aspiring makeup artist or a fan of makeup in general, you’ve likely shopped at Sephora, one of the biggest companies in the game.
-Last week, the makeup company announced changes to its Insider Rewards Program, which allows customers to cash in points for various prizes.
-Now, instead of using points on makeup products, shoppers can submit points for donations to the National Black Justice Coalition, an organization that aims to benefit Black lesbian, gay, bisexual, and transgender people.
+If you’re an aspiring makeup artist or a fan of makeup in general, you’ve likely shopped at Sephora.
+It's one of the biggest companies in the game.
+The makeup company announced changes to its Insider Rewards Program, which allows customers to cash in points for various prizes.
+Now, instead of using points on makeup products, shoppers can submit points for donations to the National Black Justice Coalition.
+It's an organization that aims to benefit Black lesbian, gay, bisexual, and transgender people.
 With the new program, 500 Sephora points will equal a $10 donation, 1,000 points will equal $20 and 1,500 will equate to $30.
 You can check out all the details on the Sephora rewards webpage.

-This shoewear brand has been known for years for its philanthropy efforts, including its one-for-one initiative, which donates a pair of free shoes to various children in countries worldwide with every retail sale.
-Amid the protests, the brand announced through an Instagram statement that it would donate $100,000 to organizations that are fighting racial injustice.
+This shoewear brand has been known for years for its philanthropy efforts.
+The brand has a one-for-one initiative, which donates a pair of free shoes to various children in countries worldwide with every retail sale.
+Amid the protests, the brand announced that it would donate $100,000 to organizations that are fighting racial injustice.
 TOMS also released the Instagram handles for several notable leaders, activists, and organizations at the forefront of the movement, another initiative meant to educate consumers.